What Is Corporate Communications? Careers and Skills

 2. Presentation and public speaking skills

 Presentation skills have become more important in recent years.
-In fact, according to once survey of corporate recruiters, it’s in the top five skills that companies look for when filling positions.
+In fact, according to one survey of corporate recruiters, it’s in the top five skills that companies look for when filling positions.
 Communications professionals are regularly expected to interface with the public and members of the media, as well as fellow employees and internal stakeholders.
-The ability to clearly and confidently present your ideas and information, whether in person or through the aid of technology (such as a video or webinar) is expected in many roles.
+The ability to clearly and confidently present your ideas and information, whether in person or through the aid of technology (such as a video or webinar), is expected in many roles.

 3. Communicating with data